AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/segment-trait-overlap-report.md

   </tr>
   <tr>
    <td colname="col1"><b>Ineffiziente Segmente suchen</b> </td>
-   <td colname="col2"> <p>Wenn eine Eigenschaft Teil einer <span class="wintitle"> UND</span> -Gruppe in einer Segmentdefinition ist, sind die individuellen Besucher, die über diese Eigenschaft verfügen, bereits im Segment enthalten und nicht zum Hinzufügen zum Segment verfügbar.
+   <td colname="col2"> <p>If a trait is part of an <span class="wintitle"> AND</span> group in a segment definition, the unique visitors who have that trait are already in the segment and not available for adding to the segment.
 Sie können diesen Bericht verwenden, um relevante Eigenschaften mit geringer Überlappung zu finden und diese zur Segmentdefinition hinzuzufügen, wodurch die Reichweite des Zielgruppenpools erhöht wird. </p> </td>
   </tr>
  </tbody>
 </table>

-## Grundlegendes zu den Datenfiltern im Bericht &quot;Segmente zu Trait-Überlagerungen « {#data-filters-s2t-report}
+## Understanding the Data Filters in the Segment-to-Trait Overlap Report {#data-filters-s2t-report}

 Beschreibt, wie die Eigenschaftenüberlappung und das eindeutige Segment % regler funktionieren.